onlyimportant4u-lgtm/sms/PROJECT.md

   - `src/pages/Index.tsx`, `src/pages/NotFound.tsx`: top-level pages for home/404.

 ### How pieces interact
-- Frontend pages in `src/features/*/*.tsx` call their `service.ts` functions → these use `core/services/http.ts` and `api.ts` to hit backend endpoints.
+- client pages in `src/features/*/*.tsx` call their `service.ts` functions → these use `core/services/http.ts` and `api.ts` to hit backend endpoints.
 - Backend `routes/*Routes.ts` expose REST endpoints → `controllers/*Controller.ts` implement logic → `models/*` read/write the database (configured via `config/db.ts`).
 - Auth/session and theme are supplied via `AuthContext` and `ThemeContext` wrapped near `App.tsx`.
 - UI components in `src/components/ui` and `src/core/ui` provide consistent UX across features.

 ### Typical development commands (context)
 - In `backend/`: `npm run dev` or `npm start` depending on `package.json` to run the server (often with ts-node/nodemon).
-- In `frontend/`: `npm run dev` to start the Vite dev server; routes are defined in `src/app/routes.tsx`.
+- In `client/`: `npm run dev` to start the Vite dev server; routes are defined in `src/app/routes.tsx`.

-If you want, we can also map backend endpoints to frontend `service.ts` calls or add a quick runbook for both apps.
+If you want, we can also map backend endpoints to client `service.ts` calls or add a quick runbook for both apps.